-It’s kind of like a fun surprise, are they a cookie are they a cake?
+It's kind of like a fun surprise, are they a cookie or are they a cake?
 They are both!
 They have a cookie appearance on the outside, with a soft cake texture inside.
 Cookies made from scratch are always the best.

 With an iconic pumpkin spice flavor thanks to some pumpkin pie spice and a bit of cream cheese and white chocolate chips, the combination is perfect and super addicting.

 These are the perfect fall treat to bring to a family gathering, maybe a halloween party or just an after dinner dessert.